Delhi floods: Volunteers paws-itively save the day

 These displaced animals are now housed in boarding shelters provided by NGOs such as Friendicoes, All Creatures Great and Small (ACGS) and Wildlife SOS.
 “After the rescues are done, the biggest hurdle for any displayed person or animal is food or shelter.
 That is where we come in,” shares Vidit Sharma, founder, Save A Stray.
 He adds: “There are more than 10 centres where animals are currently staying and each of them has at least 250 dogs.
 We are taking care of their food requirements by feeding them thrice a day.
 Countless good Samaritans have come forward to donate generously.
 That’s how these animals are getting taken care of in these difficult times.”

 Some volunteers such as Khushboo Nahar, an advocate based in Mayur Vihar Phase-1, who has been part of some of the rescue missions, shares the heart-wrenching situation and why more good Samaritans need to come forward: “I’m volunteering at the Yamuna Khadar Road near the Mayur Vihar 1 metro station with ACGS.
 Our job is to ensure that the animals feel safe and comfortable enough to come into the wooden boats so they can be rowed to high and dry lands...
 It’s not an easy task since they are scared and some of the dogs can get a little aggressive.
-In fact, 15 people from my team were bitten in just one day!
 But it’s all water under the bridge; we want to help out in whatever way we can.”

 Author tweets @KritiKambiri